-- To read the results of my 2017 Compost Trial: Growing Calendula, please click here.
+- To see links to all of my Compost Trials, please click here.

 I always make room to compost, however small my outside area, if you really don’t have room to compost, you could try creating a wormery.
 Composting provides a free source of wonderful organic material, you don’t need to pay for it, wait in for it to be delivered or struggle to carry it home.
 You could make your own free compost bin from wooden pallets.